spiffy-TOS/The-Rings-of-Chaos/Heralds of Varnagor.md

 * A grotesque, cosmic creature resembling a Jar-Jar-style alien.
 * Speaks like Jar-Jar mimicking Yoda.
 * Absurdly chaotic and gibberish-heavy.
-* Final boss of the tutorial after four waves of lackeys.
+* Final boss of the vertical slice.

 ---